One of the quick ways to harden the WordPress security is to disable PHP execution in WordPress directories.

 At ServerGuy, we provide managed WordPress hosting.
 A team of security experts keeps your website hack-free and actively defends the website from malicious attacks.
 Check the price.

-- Best PHP Editors and PHP IDE for the Development in 2022
+- Best PHP Editors and PHP IDE for the Development

 - Automatically Log out Idle Users in WordPress